 Rape, which is penetration, no matter how slight, of (1) the vagina or anus of a person by any body part of another person or by an object, or (2) the mouth of a person by a sex organ of another person, without that person’s consent.

 Where the assailant uses force, fear or threats to accomplish sexual intercourse against the will of the spouse.
 This provision of the law is known as the “spousal rape law.”

 Other Sexual Offenses

 Besides sexual assault, other sexual offenses include the following.

 Bystander intervention is when a bystander witnesses a potentially harmful or dangerous situation and they have the ability to respond.
-Click here for complete bystander intervention information.
+Get Inclusive is ACC's training partner for bystander/up-stander intervention.
+Click here for more information.

 Click here for stalking awareness information.